openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Format Identifier

-The Credential format identifier is `mso_mdoc`.
+The Credential Format Identifier is `mso_mdoc`.

 ### Credential Issuer Metadata {#server-metadata-mso-mdoc}

 Cryptographic algorithm names used in the `credential_signing_alg_values_supported` parameter SHOULD be one of those defined in [@!ISO.18013-5].

-The following additional Credential Issuer metadata parameters are defined for this Credential format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).
+The following additional Credential Issuer metadata parameters are defined for this Credential Format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).

 * `doctype`: REQUIRED.
 String identifying the Credential type, as defined in [@!ISO.18013-5].
 * `claims`: OPTIONAL.
 Object containing a list of name/value pairs, where the name is a certain `namespace` as defined in [@!ISO.18013-5] (or any profile of it), and the value is an object.
 This object also contains a list of name/value pairs, where the name is a claim name value that is defined in the respective namespace and is offered in the Credential.
 The value is an object detailing the specifics of the claim with the following non-exhaustive list of parameters that MAY be included: